tezos-checker/checker/docs/spec/functional_spec.rst

 ``add_liquidity_min_lqt_minted : nat -> nat``

-Get the maximum amount of the liquidity token (in ``mulqt``) that can be expected for the given amount of ctez, based on the current market price
+Get the maximum amount of the liquidity token that can be expected for the given amount of ctez, based on the current market price

 +---------------+-----------------------+-------------------------------------------------------------------------+
 | Parameter     |      Field Type       | Description                                                             |